-English and Maths exercises relating to recent class work.
+English and Maths activities relating to recent class work.

-All homework should be completed and handed in by Monday.
+All homework should be completed and handed in, online, by the following Monday.

-If your child encounters any difficulty with their homework/spellings, please encourage them to speak to either myself, Mrs. Hunt or Mrs. Redman as soon as possible.
-Alternatively, please leave a note in their reading record.
+If your child encounters any difficulty with their homework/spellings, please encourage them to speak to either myself or Miss Austin as soon as possible.

 We set high expectations for Year 6 children to read at home.

 We encourage them to read every night for at least 10 minutes.
 A minimum of 1 hour over the week.
-We ask for a parent/guardian's signature each week to show this.
+Please sign your child's reading record at home.

 Daily whole class guided reading sessions with comprehension activities

-Daily SPAG sessions to support understanding of GPS
+Daily SPaG sessions to support understanding of GPS (Grammar, Punctuation and Spelling)

 Specific skills and feature lessons to embed skills in to writing